 Older adults who are looking for a part-time job to supplement their retirement income would do well to check out their local senior center.
 Many offer job training and placement programs.

 Senior centers are also a great place to find volunteering opportunities.
-At the Dallas L. Winchester Senior Center in Wabash, IN, older adults run the Community Cupboard Food Pantry, distributing 223,258 pounds of food to needy families every year.
+At the Dallas L. Winchester Senior Center in Wabash, Indiana, older adults run the Community Cupboard Food Pantry, distributing 223,258 pounds of food to needy families every year.

 The City of Madison/Madison Senior Services in Wisconsin has a successful volunteer program called CATCH Healthy Habits that pairs older adults with children to encourage healthier eating and physical activity.